 The much-anticipated Governor’s Budget was released this week.
 It has already been dubbed “A Budget for a Better Wisconsin” because of its $3.7 billion in tax increases on all Minnesotans to pay for $2.7 billion in increased spending.

 Even with the increased tax burdens he is asking Minnesotans to bear, the governor does not pay back the remaining school shift … a debt that is still owed to our schools from 2010.
-Click for a brief video of me addressing this topic in a committee meeting.
+Click

 Here are a few highlights of the governor’s budget proposal: